francos91/cold-chain-api/README.md

 - [ ] Add a "What-If" simulation tool to evaluate the impact of route changes on risk scores.
 - [ ] Deploy the model as a separate microservice (via Render) to allow external apps to request predictions via API.

+## Notes
+- This project uses synthetic data to simulate real-world cold chain conditions.
+The system is designed to accept live IoT sensor data with zero code changes.
+- The dashboard includes pagination to handle large datasets efficiently, ensuring scalability as the database grows.